Our savings and investments - The history of ERNIE and Premium Bonds

 The history of ERNIE and Premium Bonds

 Budget day, 17 April 1956, and Harold Macmillan announced the launch of Premium Bonds.
-The intention was to reduce inflation and to encourage those who might find prize-winning more appealing than interest to save their money.
+The intention was to reduce inflation and encourage those who might find prize-winning more appealing than interest to save their money.

-The first Premium Bond was bought on 1 November 1956 by Alderman Sir Cuthbert Ackroyd - he later became Lord Mayor of London.
+The first Premium Bond was bought on 1 November 1956 by Alderman Sir Cuthbert Ackroyd - who later became Lord Mayor of London.
 By the end of that first day, £5 million worth of Premium Bonds had been sold.